caelum-n/cs330-javascript/2_dataTypes.md

 can clarify for a reader (including your future self) what you intended a variable to do and how it works.

 ### Reserved words

+This list of reserved words cannot be used for variable names or function names.[^5]

 |   abstract   |   arguments    |      await       |    boolean    |
 |:------------:|:--------------:|:----------------:|:-------------:|